katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 * Forcing rare / strange / random situations that can't be forced, such as specific network failures and exceptions
 * Extensive testing of slow configuration APIs
-* Situations where the integration tests cannot be run as part of the main Ansible continuous integration running in Shippable.
+* Situations where the integration tests cannot be run as part of the main Assible continuous integration running in Shippable.